 “Services Fees Schedule”

-The “Services fees schedule” performed by the Consultant under this Agreement shall be performed at the per hour rate of $250.00 for Consultant Services and 10% of the *net sales price of Lopoco Products shipped to “Approved Customers List” which will be updated from time to time by agreement of the parties.
-Additional Services may be added by parties by mutual agreement in writing.
+The “Services fees schedule” performed by the Consultant under this Agreement shall be paid at the commission rate specified in the Commission Table below of the net1 sales price of Lopoco Server Products shipped to “Approved Customers List” which will be updated from time to time by agreement of the parties.
+Furthermore, the consultant shall be paid flat 10% commission on any professional services provided by Lopoco to members of the “Approved Customers List”.
+Consultant will also receive 10% commission on these non-server products and services: extended warranties; pre-built racks (minus the servers); software and software installation services.
+Additional products and Services may be added by parties by mutual agreement in writing.

+Commission table